-A clinical preceptor for residents and medical students, he has been repeatedly honored for excellence in clinical teaching.
+A clinical preceptor for residents and medical students, he has been repeatedly honoured for excellence in clinical teaching.

 With twelve years of classical piano training, he is a life-long audiophile and owns far too many MP3 files.
-He lives happily with his one indulgent wife, four children, and two cats.
+He lives happily with his one indulgent wife, four children, and one cat.

 Things I have written elsewhere